-Standing seam cladding is one of the most well-known systems, with its sturdy folding connections between each panel.
-Its hidden fixing elements enable for smooth architectural exteriors, making it a popular choice for a wide range of typologies.
-Aluminum, galvanized or stainless steel, titanium, zinc, and weathering (Cor-ten) steel are just a few of the metals that can be used with standing seam systems.
+Standing seam cladding is one of the most well-known panel systems, with its sturdy folding connections between each panel.
+Its concealed fixings enable for smooth architectural exteriors, making it a popular choice for a wide range of typologies.
+Aluminum, galvanised steel or stainless steel, titanium, zinc, and weathering copper (Cor-ten) steel are just a few of the metals that can be used with standing seam systems.

 - Flat, curved, conical, and domed applications are all possible.

-- Sheet metal cladding with an iconic profile
+- Sheet metal cladding products with an iconic profile

 - It’s appropriate for both commercial and residential buildings.

 - Architectural lines with a concealed fixing system

 - Available in fire rated lines